Grantmaking: A Guide to High-Impact Careers

 Within a specific cause area, one of the most important choices you will make is which foundation you’ll join.
 There are several important considerations when deciding where to join, including the following:

-• How much money does the foundation have, and how much will be under your control.
+• How much money the foundation has and how much will be under your control.
 Double the money, double the impact (all else being equal).
 This is particularly important if you aim to shift priorities, and may not be as important if you already strongly believe in the foundation’s priorities and simply want to help it achieve its goals more effectively.

 • How the foundation evaluates grantees.
 Whether the foundation supports impactful approaches according to your worldview, and what criteria they use to assess grantees can significantly impact how effective the foundation’s grants will be.
 For example, some would argue that foundations that don’t take “risks” and only fund grantees with a proven track record end up having a low counterfactual impact, though others would disagree.
 Find a foundation that at least broadly aligns with your view of what’s promising.

 • How much autonomy you have.
 This is heavily influenced both by organizational culture and policies, and by your role.
 Different foundations also differ wildly in the definitions and titles of different roles, but broadly Program Officers and above are likely to have significant budgets and autonomy.
 Ask potential employers what the approval process for a grant looks like, how long does it take, who needs to sign off.
 If you have good reasons to believe you’d be more competent than other senior people in the organization, more autonomy is better.
-If you trust others more, or are less experienced and want to support and increase the capacity of excellent decision makers that already exist in the foundation – you might actually prefer a role implementing others’ vision.
+If you trust others more, or are less experienced and want to support and increase the capacity of excellent decision makers that already exist in the foundation, you might actually prefer a role implementing others’ vision.

 • Who sets higher-level strategy for your program area.
-Setting strategy often requires being in a Program Director role – but titles in this space are inconsistent.
+Setting strategy often requires being in a Program Director role, but titles in this space are inconsistent.
 Ask about who would have such authority.

 • What the foundation’s relationship with grantees looks like.
 Some foundations require more ongoing investment from grantees keeping the foundation in the loop, or expect to have influence on daily operations.
 Others have a more hands-off approach, trusting the grantees to enact their own vision.
 This meaningfully changes what your role as a grantmaker can look like.